microsoft/pxt-microbit/docs/projects/beating-heart.md

         . . . . .
         . . . . .
         `)
-// Every open bracket { or parenthesis ( needs to be closed by } or )... more about this later })
+// Every open bracket { or parenthesis ( needs to be closed })
 ```